MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 ## Limitations

-* You can use `Input.ChoiceSet` component of Adaptive Cards only.
+* You can only use `Input.ChoiceSet` component of Adaptive Cards.
 * You can only specify text and images as part of the list of dynamically fetched items.
 * You can't get rich card experiences with dynamic search, such as query based messaging extensions.